 Department of Infrastructure, Transport, Regional Development, Communications and the Arts

-The Department of Infrastructure, Transport, Regional Development Communications and the Arts is responsible for improving infrastructure across Australia through funding coordination of transport and other infrastructure; providing an efficient, sustainable, competitive and safe transport system for all transport users; strengthening the sustainability, capacity and diversity of regional economies; providing advice on population policy; implementing the national policy on cities; and promoting an innovative and competitive communications sector.
+The Department of Infrastructure, Transport, Regional Development, Communications and the Arts is responsible for improving infrastructure across Australia through funding coordination of transport and other infrastructure; providing an efficient, sustainable, competitive and safe transport system for all transport users; strengthening the sustainability, capacity and diversity of regional economies; providing advice on population policy; implementing the national policy on cities; and promoting an innovative and competitive communications sector.
 The department also promotes participation in and access to Australia’s arts and culture through developing and supporting cultural expression and supports governance arrangements in the Australian territories.

-Source: ANAO analysis of 25 October 2022–23 PBS.
+Source: ANAO analysis of 2024–25 Portfolio Budget Statements.

-- The valuation of advances and loans (particularly the loan facility to NBN Co and the Northern Australia Infrastructure Facility), due to the judgements required in managing impairment and expected credit loss risks and when selecting the assumptions (particularly the selection of the market interest rate) used in the valuation models used for concessional loans.
+- Valuation of advances and loans (particularly the loan facility to NBN Co and the Northern Australia Infrastructure Facility), due to the judgements required in managing impairment and expected credit loss risks and when selecting the assumptions (particularly the selection of the market interest rate) used in the valuation models used for concessional loans.
 (KAM – Valuation of administered advances and loans)

 Airservices Australia

 Airservices Australia is responsible for the provision of air navigation services across Australian and oceanic airspace, and the provision of aviation rescue firefighting services at major Australian airports.
 Supported by a national network of communications, surveillance and navigation facilities and infrastructure, Airservices Australia is funded through domestic charges levied on its customers and borrowings from debt markets.
-Airservices Australia received funding from government in 2020–21 and 2021–22 in lieu of charges from external customers to cover the reduction in revenues due to the COVID-19 related downturn in aviation traffic and to fund future operating expenses in 2021–22 and 2022–23.

-- The management of, and accounting for, assets under construction and existing, completed property, plant and equipment and intangibles.
+- Management of, and accounting for, assets under construction and existing, completed property, plant and equipment and intangibles.
 Capturing costs related to assets under construction and determining their appropriate treatment under relevant accounting standards is complex, due to the technical nature of those assets and the judgements involved in assessing whether costs can be capitalised.
 Valuation of completed asset infrastructure, which is a material balance, is sensitive to changes in the assumptions used in the valuation models.

 Australian Broadcasting Corporation